On the permutation equivariance principle for causal estimands: What is permutation equivariance?

+We now formalize the concepts presented in Examples \ref{eg1}-\ref{eg3}.
 Suppose one is interested in inferring causal effects with a set of $K$ \emph{action variables}, $\mathcal{X}=\{X_1,\ldots,X_K\}$, but has no prior knowledge of their causal orderings or relationships.
-In such cases, it is essential to define permutation-invariant causal estimands, which prevents their specification from relying on arbitrary labeling and avoids ambiguity in interpretation.
-For example, $\mathcal{X}$ could be a set of $K$ unordered mediators for causal mediation \citep{xia2022decomposition}, $K$ factors in factorial experiments \citep{dasgupta2015causal}, $K$ network units in causal inference under network interference \citep{hudgens2008toward}, or $K$ genotypes in Mendelian randomization with pleiotropy \citep{hartwig2017robust}.
+In such cases, it is essential to define permutation equivariant causal estimands, which prevents reliance on arbitrary labeling and maintains the same set of scientific meanings irrespective of action variable permutation.
+For example, $\mathcal{X}$ could be a set of $K$ unordered mediators for causal mediation \citep{xia2022decomposition}, $K$ factors in factorial experiments \citep{dasgupta2015causal}, $K$ network units in causal inference under network interference \citep{hudgens2008toward}.
 We assume that each action variable has two states, denoted by $X_k(1)$ and $X_k(0)$.
-Although the notation $X_k(a)$ resembles that of potential outcomes, its interpretation depends on context: it may represent the $k$th potential mediator under condition $a$, or simply indicate that the action variable is set to $X_k = a$ (e.g., in factorial experiments).
+Although the notation $X_k(a)$ resembles that of potential outcomes, its interpretation depends on context: it may represent the $k$th potential mediator under condition $a$ (e.g., in Examples \ref{eg1}-\ref{eg2}), or simply indicate that the action variable is set to $X_k = a$ (e.g., in Example \ref{eg3}).
 Since our focus is on combinatorial properties, we use the power set $2^\calX$ (the collection of all subsets of $\calX$) to index all $2^K$ states.
 For example, $\calA = \{X_1\} \in 2^\mathcal{X}$ uniquely represents the state where $X_1$ is set to $X_1(0)$, and all other variables $X_k$ with $k \neq 1$ set to $X_k(1)$.